Australian Catholic University: History

 These institutions had their origins in the mid-1800s, when religious orders and institutes became involved in preparing teachers for Catholic schools and, later, nurses for Catholic hospitals.
 Through a series of amalgamations, relocations, transfers of responsibilities and diocesan initiatives, more than 20 historical entities have contributed to the creation of the university.

-Governance
+Governance and structure

 ACU's vice-chancellor and president, Zlatko Skrbis, is responsible for representing the university both nationally and internationally and for providing strategic leadership and management.
+He holds a PhD in Sociology.

 Deputy vice-chancellors have delegated responsibility for assigned areas of policy.
 These areas are academic, administration and resources, and research.

+Faculties and departments

 Each faculty is headed by an executive dean and supported by a number of associate deans and heads of schools.

-Campuses
+Campuses and buildings

 ACU has seven campuses across Australia: Ballarat, Brisbane, Canberra, Melbourne and Sydney (Blacktown, North Sydney, Strathfield) with a Leadership Centre in Adelaide and another in Townsville.
 In 2015, the university opened the Rome Centre, a collaboration with the Catholic University of America, located in Rome, Italy.

 The Mount St Mary Campus in Strathfield is heritage listed.

+Academic profile

+ACU is a publicly funded university and a member of the Association of Catholic Colleges and Universities, International Council of Universities of Saint Thomas Aquinas and the International Federation of Catholic Universities.
+Most of its programs function on a semester system, operating year-round on academic semesters, summer and winter schools.
+It is also affiliated with several Catholic organisations in Australia.

+In the 2024 academic year, it employed 2503.8 full-time equivalent staff, 1,207.8 of whom were academic staff and the remaining 1,296 non-academic staff.
+The recognised trade union at ACU is the National Tertiary Education Union which represents staff through its offices across multiple states.
+It is responsible for negotiating the Enterprise Agreement with the university.
+The university also has international staff exchange agreements with universities outside Australia.

+Study programs

+ACU offers study programs in the fields of commerce, healthcare, education, information technology, psychology, law and several fields in the arts and sciences.
+Some programs can be combined into "double degrees" or include additional majors.
+The university also offers a Doctor of Philosophy (PhD) among other research programs.

+Accreditation

+ACU possesses self-accrediting authority from the Tertiary Education Quality and Standards Agency and also has numerous additional specialised accreditations for its programs.
+Its teacher education programs are accredited by the Queensland College of Teachers, NSW Education Standards Authority and the Victorian Institute of Teaching.
+Its law programs are accredited by the relevant lawyer registration boards in New South Wales, Queensland and Victoria.
+Its information technology courses are accredited by the Australian Computer Society and healthcare programs with the relevant National Board of the Australian Health Practitioner Regulation Agency or their affiliated agencies.
+Most programs are also recognised in other states, territories and New Zealand through reciprocal arrangements.